dnebauer/libdn-common-perl/README.md

 ###Purpose

 Wrap strings at terminal (or provided) width.
+Continuation lines have a prepended continuation character (U+21A9, '↩').

+This method is often used with method 'pager' to format screen display.

 ###Parameters